Introduction to Mark

 • “Mark, the disciple and interpreter of Peter, also himself handed on in writing the things that had been preached by Peter” (Adv.
 Haer.
 3.1.1).

-No early church tradition assigns this gospel to anyone other than ‘Mark.’
-The patristic testimony is virtually unanimous - ‘Mark’ compiled it from the recollections of Peter.
-The content of the gospel of Mark makes this scenario plausible.
-Numerous passages bear evidence of eyewitness accounts, and, in one of the later books of the New Testament, the man named ‘Mark’ is found working with Peter in Rome - (“She who is in Babylon”):
+No early church tradition assigns authorship to anyone other than Mark.
+It seems Mark compiled his account from the recollections of Peter.
+The contents of his gospel make this scenario plausible.
+Numerous passages bear evidence of eyewitness accounts, and, in one of the later books of the New Testament, a man named “Mark” was working with Peter in Rome - (1 Peter 5:12-14).

-Another tradition identifies ‘Mark’ as “John, also called Mark,” that is, the same ‘John Mark’ mentioned in the book of Acts.
-Paul refers to a companion named ‘Mark’ in his second letter to Timothy, who may or may not be the same ‘Mark’ recorded in Acts; after all, Marcus was a common Latin name - (Acts 12:12, 12:25, 15:37-39, 2 Timothy 4:11).
+One tradition identifies Mark as “John, also called Mark,” who was mentioned in the Book of Acts.
+Paul referred to a companion named “Mark” in his second letter to Timothy.
+He may or may not have been the same Mark recorded in Acts since Marcus was a common name - (Acts 12:12, 12:25, 15:37-39, 2 Timothy 4:11).

-‘Mark’ was probably Jewish, or perhaps a Gentile convert to Judaism.
-This is suggested by his familiarity with Jewish customs and the Old Testament (primarily, the Septuagint Greek version).
+Mark was probably Jewish, or a Gentile convert to Judaism since he was familiar with Jewish customs and the Old Testament.
 One tradition claims he was from a priestly family.
-His gospel account also demonstrates familiarity with the geography of Palestine.
+His gospel account also shows his knowledge of the geography of Palestine.

 HISTORICAL SETTING

-Church tradition holds ‘Mark’ wrote his gospel for Christians who were living in the city of Rome in a time of growing pressure, possibly, even persecution.
-Most Christians in Rome were Gentiles, not Jews.
-Ancient sources are unanimous that this gospel was composed in Rome.
+Church tradition holds that Mark wrote his gospel for Christians living in Rome during a time of hostility and persecution.
+Many of the Christians in the city were Gentiles.
+Ancient sources are unanimous that Mark’s gospel was composed in Rome.

-The gospel transliterates several Latin terms into Greek letters.
+The Gospel transliterates several Latin terms into Greek letters.
 For example, denariuscensus, and praetorium.
-While it transliterates Latin terms into Greek letters, it does not explain their meanings.
-This suggests the first audience of the gospel of Mark was familiar with the Latin language and the Roman culture, something that would be true of any group living in Rome - Gentile or Jewish - (Mark 6:37, 12:14, 15:16).
+While it transliterates Latin terms into Greek letters, it does not explain their meanings, suggesting the first audience of Mark was familiar with the Latin language and Roman culture, something that would be true of any group living in Rome, Gentile or Jewish - (Mark 6:37, 12:14, 15:16).

-As the editor, ‘Mark’ cites the Old Testament infrequently.
-Most of his citations are placed on the lips of Jesus.
-When he does so, most often he uses the Greek version of the Old Testament, the Septuagint, not the Hebrew Bible.
-This suggests further an original Gentile and Greek-speaking audience.
-As a rule, Gentile believers would have been unfamiliar with the Old Testament in the original Hebrew and incapable of understanding that language.
+As the editor, Mark cites the Old Testament infrequently, and most of his citations are placed on the lips of Jesus.
+When he does so, he uses the Greek version of the Old Testament, the Septuagint, not the Hebrew Bible.
+This also points to a Gentile and Greek-speaking audience.
+Gentile believers would have been unfamiliar with the Old Testament in the original Hebrew language.

-All indications are that ‘Mark’ wrote in Greek for a Greek-speaking audience, but he was also acquainted with the Latin language.
+Thus, Mark wrote in Greek for a Greek-speaking audience, but he was also acquainted with Latin.
 His Gospel was intended for Gentile believers residing in or near Rome.
-The testimony of the early Church Fathers places ‘Mark’ alongside Peter in the city of Rome sometime in the 60s of the first century A.D.
+The testimony of the early Church Fathers places him alongside Peter in the city of Rome sometime in the 60s of the first century A.D.

-The gospel of Mark provides no historical information useful for establishing a date for its composition.
+The Gospel of Mark provides no historical information useful for establishing a date of composition.
 The testimony of the early Church Fathers is split between a date before or after the death of Peter.
 However, most likely it was written shortly before or after his death, presumably in or shortly after A.D.
-64 and the so-called Neronian Persecution.
+64 and the so-called Neronian Persecution of Christians in Rome.

-Early tradition is unanimous – Purportedly, Peter died during the final years of the reign of Emperor Nero (A.D.
+Early tradition is unanimous.
+Purportedly, Peter died during the final years of the reign of Emperor Nero (A.D.
 54-68); probably in the aftermath of the great fire that destroyed much of the city in A.D.
-64. To divert blame for the conflagration, Nero held the Christians of Rome responsible and began a short but vicious persecution of the Roman church.
+64. To divert blame for the conflagration, Nero blamed the Christians of Rome and began a short but vicious persecution.

 The lack of any reference to the destruction of Jerusalem in A.D.
-70 suggests Mark was composed prior to the event.
-It is not unreasonable to assume Mark would have correlated the prediction of the Temple’s destruction by Jesus with the actual events, just as Luke did - (Mark 13:14, Luke 19:41-44, 21:20-24).
+70 suggests Mark was composed before the event.
+It is not unreasonable to assume Mark would have correlated the prediction of the Temple’s destruction by Jesus with the actual event - (Mark 13:14, Luke 19:41-44, 21:20-24).

-Based on Church tradition, the date of Nero’s death, the association of ‘Mark’ with Peter, and the probable date of Peter’s death, as well as the events of A.D.
-66-70, the best estimate gives a date range for the composition of Mark between A.D.
+Based on Church tradition, the date of Nero’s death, the association of Mark with Peter, and the probable date of Peter’s death, as well as the events of A.D.
+66-70 in Judea, the best estimate gives a date range for Mark between A.D.
 63 and 69.

-While the gospels of Matthew and Luke contain much of the same material as the gospel of Mark, the latter includes stories peculiar to it, including:
+While the gospels of Matthew and Luke contain much of the same material as Mark, the latter includes stories peculiar to it, including:

 • (Mark 4:26-29) – The secretly growing seed.